jrnl-org/jrnl/README.md

     alias jrnl="jrnl.py"

+### Known Issues

+_jrnl_ relies on the `Crypto` package to encrypt journals, which has some known problems in automatically installing within virtual environments.

 Advanced configuration
 ----------------------

 The first time launched, _jrnl_ will create a file called `.jrnl_config` in your home directory.

+### .jrnl_config

 It's just a regular `json` file:

     {
         journal:        "~/journal.txt",